+🚯 😤 Your WordPress Site 🛡 0 🕂 New Howdy, Joe Blo

+🖚 Dashboard Privacy Settings

-🚯 🏠 Your r WordPress Site 🗭 0 🕂 New Howdy, Joe Blogg 📘 🕼 Dashboa ard Privacy Settings 📌 Posts Privacy Policy page 9) Media As a website owner, you may need to follow national or international privacy laws.
-For example, you may need to create and display a privacy policy.
-If you already 📕 Pages have a privacy policy page, please e select it below.
-If not, please e create one.
-P Commen nts The new page will include help and suggestions for your privacy policy.
-However, it is your responsibility to use those resources correctly, to provide the information that your privacy policy requires, and to keep that information current and accurate. 🔊 Appearar nce After your privacy policy page is s updating any themes or plugins.
-T st raviawing your privacy policy from time to tim especially after installing or 🖌 Plugins suggested mornation Privacy Settings 👗 Users Edit or view your privacy policy p bage content.
+🖈 Posts Privacy Policy Page

+9] Media As a website owner, you may need to follow national or international privacy laws.
+For example, you may need to create and display a Privacy Policy.
+If you already

+📕 Pages have a Privacy Policy page, please select it below.
+If not, please create one.

+Comments The new page will include help and suggestions for your Privacy Policy.
+However, it is your responsibility to use those resources correctly, to provide the information that your Privacy Policy requires, and to keep that information current and accurate.

+🔊 Appearance After your Privacy Policy page is set, we suggest that you edit it.
+We would also suggest reviewing your Privacy Policy from time to time, especially after installing or updating any themes or plugins.
+There may be changes or not privacy Settings g to your policy.

+🖌 Plugins

+🛓 Users Edit or view your Privacy Policy page content.
+Need help putting together your new Privacy Policy page?
+C your plugins and theme.
 Select an existing Privacy Policy page.
-If you don't have one, you can create one using the Create New vith policies suggested by 🖋 Tools Need help putting together your n your plugins and theme. new Privacy Policy page?
-Che ck out our guide for re It Settings your plugins and theme.
-Page button.
-General Writing Reading Discussion Media Permalinks Privacy Change your Privacy Policy page Select an existing page: Or: Create New Page Privacy Policy Use This Page Collapse i menu
+If you don't have one, you can create one using the Create New ontent to include, along with policies suggested by

+差 Tools

+It Settings Page button.

+General Change your Privacy Policy Privacy Policy Vuse This Page

+Writing page · · · · · · · · · · · · · · · · · · ·

+Reading Or: Create New Page l

+Discussion

+Media

+Permalinks

+Privacy

+Collapse menu